GrantMeStrength/KIM1/README.md

 Some code and experiments for the KIM-1, but as I don't have a KIM-1, it's really the PAL-1 and Kim Uno.

+## Manual - June 27, 2021

+An updated PDF manual that is baked into the [Virtual 6502 iOS](https://appstoreconnect.apple.com/apps/1548356829/appstore/info#:~:text=Additional%20Information-,View,-on%20App%20Store) currently on the App Store.
+It is impossible to refer to the manual while using the app, so you might want to download it from here.
+The filename is ```Manual-for-app.pdf```.

 ## Audio - June 15, 2021

 In the audio folder you'll find some programs saved from the PAL-1.
 These can be particularly useful when setting up the PAL-1 cassette interface - especially Vu-Tape.wav.
 Refer to the [instructions for the PAL-1 Cassette interface](http://pal.aibs.ws/assets/Cassette_expansion_manual.pdf) for more details.